This Learning Pathway includes all CAPC online courses that provide Maintenance of Certification credits for ABIM-boarded physicians.

 Best Practices in Dementia Care and Caregiver Support

-Learn how to discuss a dementia diagnosis with patients and caregivers in a way that is sensitive, clear, and supportive.
+Learn how to discuss a diagnosis of dementia with patients and caregivers in a way that is sensitive, clear, and supportive, from diagnosis across the dementia trajectory.

 Learn techniques for supportive communication with people living with dementia, and their caregivers, to help them prepare for the challenges they may face as dementia progresses.

-Planning for the Future After a Dementia Diagnosis
+Helping Patients Plan for the Future after a Dementia Diagnosis

-Learn how to facilitate future planning discussions with people living with dementia, and their caregivers.
+Learn how to facilitate future planning discussions with people living with dementia, and their caregivers, including evaluating decision-making capacity, appointing a health care proxy, and preparing for financial, legal, and other impacts of dementia.

-Caring for Caregivers of People Living With Dementia
+Supporting the Caregivers of People Living with Dementia

-Learn about the sources of behavioral symptoms for people living with dementia and how to respond to them.
+Learn about behavioral symptoms as a form of communication for people living with dementia, and how to assess their root cause and manage these symptoms.

 Managing Gaps in Care: Discipline-Specific Approaches